ctkstl/earth_science/resources.md

         *   Compare prediction accuracy: 1hr, 8hr, 1day, 3day, 7day
 13. Climate and Climate Change
     1. What Causes Climate?
+        *   Where does St. Louis's weather patterns come from? - Generally the west...cold dry air from over the plains and canada.
+Warm moist air comes up from the gulf of mexico.
     2. Climate Regions
     3. Changes in Climate
+        *   Fossils of lush climate in antartica
+        *   North american glaciers
     4. Human Activities and Climate Change
         *   CO2 readings graph
         *   Temperature graph